Casey Lawrence: Seattle Mariners (third stint)

 On May 7, 2025, Lawrence signed a minor league contract to return to the Seattle Mariners.
 On May 20, the Mariners added Lawrence to their active roster.
 That night, he threw five innings and allowed the lone run of the game, working in relief behind an opener against the Chicago White Sox.
 The next day, Seattle designated him for assignment, his fifth removal from an MLB roster in 2025.
 Lawrence cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on May 23.
 He elected free agency the next day, however quickly re-signed with Seattle on another minor league contract that same day.
 On May 29, the Mariners selected Lawrence's contract, adding him back to their active roster.
 He did not make an appearance before being designated for assignment for a sixth time on the year on June 7.
-Lawrence cleared waivers and was sent outright to Triple-A Tacoma on June 9.
-However, he later rejected the assignment and elected free agency.
+Lawrence cleared waivers and was sent outright to the minors on June 9.
+However, he rejected the assignment and elected free agency.
+In six games in the majors in 2025, one with Toronto, he went 1–2 with a 4 08 ERA in 17 2/3 innings.

 Lawrence once again re-signed with Seattle on a new minor league contract the next day and returned to Triple-A. He threw a complete game two-hitter on July 24, the first 37-year-old to do so in Triple-A since Ramón Ortiz in 2010.
-He elected free agency on November 6.
+Lawrence elected free agency following the season on November 6.

+On November 27, 2025, Lawrence re-signed with the Mariners on a minor league contract.
+He made 23 starts for Triple–A Tacoma, compiling a 6–7 record and 4.37 ERA with 79 strikeouts across 131 2/3 innings pitched.
+Lawrence was released by Seattle after exercising the opt–out clause in his contract on August 10.

+Philadelphia Phillies

+On August 14, 2026, Lawrence signed a minor league contract with the Philadelphia Phillies.